wonderboixixo/heroku-rclone-21vianet/README.md

 # Heroku Rclone 21vianet
-Using Rclone with 21vianet mod and Aria2, even RAR on Heroku.
+Using Rclone with 21vianet mod and Aria2, even RAR on Heroku.<br>
+Only useing Aria2 and dislike command terminal?
+Try this [AriaNG on Heroku](https://github.com/xinxin8816/heroku-aria2c-21vianet)

 ## Installation
 Create new app